mstfacmly/mstfacmly.github.io/_drafts/TheJoysOfHelping.md

 Before going further I need to mention that I personally don't have a problem with the idea of Superman killing.
 The "no kill" rule was basically an addition of McCarthyism, in which the U.S. government was blaming entertainment to be the cause of all sorts of so-called "anti-American" thought (a list which includes Communism, homosexuality, and threatening to throw people in positions of authority who abused their powers out of a window).
 That McCarthy's policies were put in place after the mid-to-late-1940s and after the collapse of the KKK -- an event which Superman had an indirect hand via the radio play -- demonstrates what the government of the time considered to be "anti-American."

-From the earliest storties, Superman was written in a style similar to the pulp adventure heroes of the time -- notably the Barsoom series -- which often ended with the villain du jour perishing at the hands of their own folly, or as a result of the protagonist letting them perish.
-This eventually was cleared out in favor of the no kill rule, and later tellings found a fairly universal explanation as to why a demigod would choose to not take a life.
+From the earliest stories, Superman was written in a style similar to the pulp adventure heroes of the time -- notably the Barsoom series -- which often ended with the villain du jour perishing at the hands of their own folly, or as a result of the protagonist letting them perish.
+This eventually was cleared out in favor of the no kill rule, and later tellings found a fairly universal explanation as to why a demigod of limitless power would choose to not take a life.
+It usually boiled down to the idea of how responsability grows exponentially with the amount of power one weilds.

 I'm mentioning this now in the preface in order to preemptively avoid responses of the "you just don't get it" type, as I elaborate on why the Zod neck snap didn't land in Man of Steel later in the essay.